 |Date Opened||12/29/2017 11:59:00 PM|

-THE REQUIREMENTS: Any combination of education and experience providing the required knowledge and abilities is qualifying, unless otherwise specified.
-Typical ways to obtain these knowledge and abilities would be:
+REQUIREMENTS: Any combination of education and experience that would provide the required knowledge and abilities is qualifying, unless otherwise specified.
+A typical way to obtain the knowledge and abilities would be:

 HOLIDAYS - 12.5 paid holidays per year.